jasonnovichRunAI/docs/docs/admin/runai-setup/authentication/sso.md

 You can follow that by following the URL changes from [app.run.ai](https://app.run.ai) to the IdP provider (for example, [accounts.google.com](https://accounts.google.com)) and back to [app.run.ai](https://app.run.ai):

-* If there is an issue on the IdP site (for example, `app_is_not_configred` error in Google), the problem is likely to be in the SAML Request.
+* If there is an issue on the IdP site (for example, `app_is_not_configured` error in Google), the problem is likely to be in the SAML Request.
 * If the user is redirected back to Run:ai and something goes wrong, the problem is most likely in the SAML Response.

 #### Troubleshooting SAML Request